-Now that we’ve talked about the crazy glory that is Whole 30 let’s talk about life AFTER Whole 30.
+Now that we’ve talked about the crazy glory that is Whole 30 and 5 Reasons Why We Chose to Do the Whole30, let’s talk about life AFTER Whole 30.
 I’ll share my experience and then give you some pointers on how you can continue down a successful path after your 30 days are up.

 Ooh, la, y’all!
 Life after Whole 30 for me has been quite the ride.
 The day that Whole 30 ended we headed to the Melting Pot and celebrated with some very un-whole-thirty foods.